Eczbek/xieite/docs/macros/COMPILER_VERSION.md

 <br/>

 Macros for identifying the version of the current compiler.
+See header file for definitions.